parthpatel002/AI_Assignments/README.md

 4. Solving Constraint Satisfaction Problem using backtracking and AC3 algorithms.
 5. Computing conditional probabilities in a Bayesian Network.

-Each assignment focusses on implementing the entire solution from scratch, with a strong emphasis on analysis of space and time complexity for each algorithm.
-Also, each solution contains a graphical-user interface for ease of use in choosing different options for running different algorithms.
+**Note**: Each assignment focusses on implementing the entire solution **from scratch**, with a strong emphasis on analysis of **space and time complexity** for each algorithm.
+Also, each solution contains a **graphical-user interface** for ease of use in choosing different options for running different algorithms.